On This Page

 Cultural Tips

 Car rental: international license required, drive on right, roundabouts common (yield to left).
 Haenyeo culture: elderly women divers free-dive for seafood—respect tradition.
 Black pork: Jeju's premium product, must-try BBQ.
 Hallabong oranges: buy at markets.
 Hallasan: weather changes rapidly—bring layers, start early.
 Beaches: some have basalt rocks, not all sandy.
 Korean tourists: domestic honeymoon destination.
-Olle Trails: 26 routes, well-marked.
+Olle Trails: 27 routes totaling 437km, well-marked.
 Jeju more relaxed than mainland.
 Seafood ultra-fresh.

 Get an eSIM